adamsilver/fdpb/09-an-expense-form.md

 When the user clicks the remove button, the fields in the row, including the button itself are removed.
 What happens to the focus when you delete the currently focused element?
 In “A Todo List”[^2], Heydon Pickering explains exactly what happens:

 > [...] browsers don’t know where to place focus when it has been destroyed in this way.
 Some maintain a sort of “ghost” focus where the item used to exist, while others jump to focus the next focusable element.
-Some flip out completely and default to focusing the outer document — meaning keyboard users have to crawl through the DOM back to where the removed element was.
+Some flip out completely and default to focusing the outer document — meaning keyboard users have to crawl [...] back to where the removed element was.

 So we don't want to leave focus down to the browser but where do we move it to?